-You can raise a dispute against summons or liability order costs due to council tax arrears at an address.
+You can raise a dispute against summons or liability order costs due to council tax arrears if:

 - a summons or liability order has been issued

-- you are raising a dispute under one of the acceptable dispute criteria
+- you're raising a dispute under 'acceptable dispute criteria'

-You may maintain that payments were made as required, so the account was up to date at the time a summons or liability order was issued.
+You can raise a dispute if you think you made payments and your account was up to date when a summons or liability order was issued.

-It will help if you can provide proof of any payments made in support of your dispute, such as a scanned copy of a bank statement or counter receipt.
+To support your dispute provide proof of payments made, such as a copy of a bank statement or counter receipt.

-You will need to provide evidence that you made an application for a discount or exemption at the appropriate time, before a summons was issued.
+To support your dispute provide evidence of your application for a discount or exemption, at the appropriate time, before a summons was issued.

 You should not be held liable